Rachel Homan: 2021–22

 Team Homan made it to the quarterfinals of their first slam of the 2021–22 season, the 2021 Masters, where they were beaten by Alina Kovaleva.
 Two weeks later, they played in the 2021 National, where they were eliminated in the quarters again, this time by Anna Hasselborg.
 Next for Team Homan was the 2021 Canadian Olympic Curling Trials where they attempted to qualify for the Olympics again.
 The team, however, did not have a successful week, finishing with a 2–6 record.
 Team Homan's record over the season was not good enough to give them an automatic qualifying spot at the 2022 Ontario Scotties Tournament of Hearts, forcing them to play in an open qualifier.
 The team did qualify at the Open Qualifier, but the Ontario Scotties were postponed due to new COVID-19 regulations put into place by the province, shutting down sports event.
 The spread of COVID-19's omicron variant also cancelled the 2022 Canadian Mixed Doubles Curling Olympic Trials which Homan was set to participate in with John Morris.
 With the postponement of the Ontario Scotties, CurlON announced that they would be selecting Team Hollie Duncan over Team Homan to represent Ontario if Homan was selected to represent Canada in the mixed doubles event at the 2022 Olympics (as the Trials had been cancelled).
 However, if Homan wasn't selected, then CurlON would select Team Homan to play in the Scotties instead.
-This plan of action was considered confusion and disappointing to the teams involved.
+This plan of action was considered confusing and disappointing to the teams involved.
 Homan would end up being selected to represent Canada at the Olympics, giving Team Duncan the right to represent Ontario at the 2022 Scotties.
 However, Team Homan (sans Homan) qualified for the Scotties as Team Wild Card #3.
 For the Tournament of Hearts, Homan's teammates Emma Miskew, Sarah Wilkes and Joanne Courtney added Allison Flaxey to their lineup.
 At the championship, the team finished with a 4–4 record, not advancing to the playoff round.